blog

 Conclusions

-In conclusion, CISA Kev is a useful tool to prioritize traditional software and O/S vulnerabilities, while only for a small percentage has it proven useful to prioritize software products.
+In conclusion, CISA Kev is a useful tool to prioritize traditional software and O/S vulnerabilities, while only a small percentage has it proven useful to prioritize software products.
 EPSS data and other Cyber Threat Intel have proven more effective in prioritizing application security vulnerabilities.
 Product-based view and Impact analysis have also proven to be effective in prioritizing the application security vulnerabilities from a risk-based perspective.

 Using Chat GPT for data analsys